roitraining/ux-designers-training/operations-for-designers/labs/02-create-vm-with-api-cli.md

 Since Cloud Shell comes with gcloud installed and configured, and Node.js and NPM installed, we can jump right to using NPM.

-### Init NPM and installing client libraries
+### `init` NPM and installing client libraries

-1. To get started with NPM, init your current directory as an NPM project.
+1. To get started with NPM, `init` your current directory as an NPM project.
 Remember, this creates the `package.json`, a Node.js information and dependencies file.
 Feel free to accept the defaults.

 ``` bash
 npm init